-I'm working on a new compilation album that will include the most requested songs at my gigs including 'The Hills of Sweet Mayo' and 'My Last Farewell'.
-Details will be posted here witin the next few weeks.
-I'm also doing some video collaborations with 2 of the regular members of my band line up, including a couple of live versions of my old hits from the 80's.
+I'm also working on some some video collaborations with 2 of the regular members of my band line up, including a couple of live versions of my old hits from the 80's.

 The victory at Wembley in May was a wonderful day and an experience to cherish.